 (2) For the purposes of subsection (1)(a), a person promotes a substance if the person takes any action that is intended or apparently intended to publicise or promote the substance, whether visual or auditory means are employed and whether the substance is directly depicted or referred to or symbolism of some kind is employed, including action of a kind prescribed by the regulations.

-[Section 8R inserted by No. 29 of 2015 s.
+[Section 8R inserted: No. 29 of 2015 s.
 4.]

 8S.
 Powers of police officers for purposes of this Part